FrancisCrickInstitute/babs_recruit_2021/README.md

 selection so that you can chose which best allows you to express your talents in the time allowed, as we generally assign projects based on the closest match in skills.
-We would strongly recommend focussing your presentation on Q1 first, though.
+We would strongly recommend focussing your presentation on Q1, but encourage you to at least think about the other two as we might investigate them in the rest of the interview.

 If you have any difficulties or concerns, please let me know at gavin.kelly@crick.ac.uk.
 We will post the responses to any questions